Valloric/statblock5e/README.md

-While polyfills for Web Components [do exist][platform], they're not perfect and require a preprocessing stage that inlines all HTML imports and rewrites the new CSS selectors like `:host` and `::content`.
-There's no easy way to tie all this together and frankly, I don't care enough since I'll personally only use this for locally hosted pages rendered in Chrome.
+While polyfills for Web Components [do exist][platform], they're not perfect and require a preprocessing stage that inlines all HTML imports and rewrites the new CSS selectors like `:host`, `::content`, `/deep/` etc. There's no easy way to tie all this together and frankly, I don't care enough since I'll personally only use this for locally hosted pages rendered in Chrome.

 If someone wants to do the required work to implement the whole preprocessing pipeline, pull requests are welcome.